 - 15. Remove all ice from the storage bin. - 16.
 Add warm water to the ice storage bin and thoroughly wash and rinse all surfaces within the bin. - 17.
-Sanitize the bin interior with an approved sanitizer using the directions for that sanitizer. - 18.
-Replace the panels.
+Sanitize the bin cover, dispensing vane, bin bottom, and interior with an approved sanitizer using the directions for that sanitizer. - 18.
+Replace the ice storage bin cover, and the front panel.